Clermont, Queensland: Amenities

 The Isaac Regional Council operates a public library at the corner of Karmoo and Herschel Street.

 The Clermont branch of the Queensland Country Women's Association meets at the QCWA Rooms at 28 Sirus Street.

 Clermont Uniting Church is at 40 Box Street (corner of Capella Street, 22.8220°S 147.6409°E).

 Clermont aerodrome lies 3.5 NM north northeast of the town.

+Attractions

+Clermont Historical Centre has displays relating the history of settlement, farming and mining in Clermont, Copperfield, and Blair Athol.